Vegan meal plan for high blood pressure

 Foods not to eat

-- Unhealthy Fats: Minimize consumption of fried and processed foods for overall heart health.
+- Unhealthy Fats: Minimize the consumption of fried and processed foods for overall well-being.

-- Unbalanced Meals: Ensure a well-balanced diet with a variety of nutrients to support heart health.
+- Unbalanced Meals: Ensure a well-balanced diet with a variety of nutrients to support the health of every family member.

 Main benefits